Jan 14, 2026

 “We are commited to protecting sensitive information and building trust with our customers and end-users.
 As the industry evolves, we will continue to prioritize data privacy and security, ensuring our VMS remains a reliable and secure solution for organizations.”

-A final trend we foresee for the near future is a growing focus on sustainability within the visitor management industry, with an emphasis on reducing waste, energy consumption, and environmental impact.
-This may involve using eco-friendly materials for visitor badges, implementing energy-efficient technologies, and promoting digital solutions that minimize paper usage.
+A final trend we foresee is a growing focus on sustainability within the visitor management industry.
+The emphasis is on reducing waste, energy consumption, and environmental impact.
+This may involve using eco-friendly materials for visitor badges, adopting energy-efficient technologies, and promoting digital solutions that minimize paper usage.

 Sustainability is a big issue to Vizito founders Pieter-Jan Dries and Steven Gilissen.
 “We do everything we can to reduce our carbon footprint”, the duo explains.
 “For instance, we avoid paperwork, reuse packages, we work at energy-efficient workstations, and have a 100 percent electric vehicle fleet.
 We encourage our customers to make their own contributions, such as going paperless.
 Using a digital solution for their visitor management is a great first step.”